MasqueradeOfSilence/pixar-in-a-box/lighting/activity5-color-scripts.md

 However, there are lots of more lighthearted fantasy parts of the story, when they aren't in the carnival, as well as scenes from Parker's world.
 So, I accounted for those in the color script as well.

 ![script](https://github.com/MasqueradeOfSilence/pixar-in-a-box/blob/main/lighting/carnivile_color_script.png?raw=true)

+Bottom tree scene is supposed to show a parking lot but I cropped it out by accident